Best daily deals

 The 11.6mm dynamic drivers inside each earbud deliver an accurate sound.

-Mid frequencies from 200-600Hz are amplified by a couple of decibels relative to our house curve.
+Mid frequencies from 200-600Hz are amplified by a couple of decibels relative to our preference curve.
 This midrange amplification minimizes the loudness differential between bass and midrange notes, making it easier to hear vocal fundamental frequencies.
 In the song STAY by The Kid LAROI and Justin Bieber, both the voices are heard clearly above the instrumental din throughout the whole track.
 This boost also brings out details in the instrumental, as the reverb and delay on the synth are still heard even as the beat comes in at 0:22.

 The emphasized high frequencies (4-5kHz) make it easier to hear cymbals and hi-hats on the verse of Beggin’ by Maneskin.
 Our brains tend to enjoy this kind of treble emphasis and actually perceive it as increased detail, or clarity.